 Back to Front Maths is a website with many Mathematical resources created by Tierney Kennedy.
 Her resources are free to use during the virus pandemic.
-Provided in the link below are task books with a variety of measurement inquiries to support parents and students.
+Provided in the links below are task books with a variety of measurement inquiries to support parents and students.

 ABC Splash in an Australian website with lots of learning links.
 The video, Most Humans are Square could be a prompt for learners to work out their square area.
-How do different learner in the class compare?
+How do different learners in the class compare?
 Is anyone a rectangle?